Built-in proxy

 Key concepts

 The Memcached built-in proxy runs as a frontend interface between client applications that need to read or write cached data, and the underlying backend Memcached servers.
-The proxy supports the Memcached basic command protocol.
+The proxy supports the Memcached basic and meta command protocols.
 This lets clients connect to a Memcached proxy and interact with it using the same techniques that they use with an ordinary Memcached server.

 Setting up a backend doesn’t require any special Memcached configuration.
 A backend is just an ordinary Memcached server that the proxy can connect to using TCP/IP.